aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 1. Select your subscription from the list, then select **myLAworkspace <inject key="Region" enableCopy="false"/>** from the workspace drop-down list.

 1. Select **Save**.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ Summarize the Azure tools that are available for monitoring virtual networks.
-+ What Azure Network Watcher monitoring tools are available?

-## Learn more with self-paced training

-+ [Introduction to Azure Monitor](https://learn.microsoft.com/training/modules/intro-to-azure-monitor/).
-In this module, you learn how to use Azure Monitor to provide insights into your Azure resource performance and operations.
-+ [Monitor and troubleshoot your end-to-end Azure network infrastructure by using network monitoring tools](https://learn.microsoft.com/training/modules/troubleshoot-azure-network-infrastructure/).
-In this module, you learn to use Azure Network Watcher tools, diagnostics, and logs to help find and fix networking issues in your Azure infrastructure.

 ## Key takeaways